 Despite this knowledge of the key role the Southern Ocean plays in global climate, there are many important unknowns.
 These include an incomplete understanding of the detailed mechanisms by which heat and carbon and transferred across the sea surface and drawn down into the interior, a lack of knowledge of the rates of these transfers and how they will change in future, and insufficient information of the distribution of the heat and carbon around the globe within the planetary-scale ocean circulation.

-To address these issues, a new £8.4M programme funded by NERC has been created – ‘Ocean Regulation of Climate by Heat and Carbon Sequestration and Transports (ORCHESTRA)’.
-The project is led by the British Antarctic Survey, in partnership with National Oceanography Centre, British Geological Survey, Plymouth Marine Laboratory, the Centre for Polar Observation and Modelling (CPOM), the Sea Mammal Research Unit at the University of St Andrews and the UK Met Office, along with numerous national and international partners.
+To address these issues, an £8.4M programme was funded by NERC: ‘Ocean Regulation of Climate by Heat and Carbon Sequestration and Transports (ORCHESTRA)’.
+The project was led by the British Antarctic Survey, in partnership with National Oceanography Centre, British Geological Survey, Plymouth Marine Laboratory, the Centre for Polar Observation and Modelling (CPOM), the Sea Mammal Research Unit at the University of St Andrews and the UK Met Office, along with numerous national and international partners.

-ORCHESTRA will span five years and use a combination of data collection, analyses, and computer simulations to radically improve our ability to measure, understand and predict the circulation of the Southern Ocean and its role in the global climate.
-It will make unique and important new measurements in the Southern Ocean using a range of techniques, including use of RRS James Clark Ross and RRS Sir David Attenborough, as well as deployments of autonomous surface and underwater vehicles, the BAS meteorological aircraft, and other innovative techniques for collecting data.
-It will also involve the development and use of advanced ocean and climate simulations, to improve our ability to predict climatic change in coming decades.
+ORCHESTRA will spanned five years and used a combination of data collection, analyses, and computer simulations to radically improve our ability to measure, understand and predict the circulation of the Southern Ocean and its role in the global climate.
+It made unique and important new measurements in the Southern Ocean using a range of techniques, including use of RRS James Clark Ross, and deployments of autonomous surface and underwater vehicles, the BAS meteorological aircraft, and other innovative techniques for collecting data.
+It also involved the development and use of advanced ocean and climate simulations, to improve our ability to predict climatic change in coming decades.

-This work is supported by the Natural Environment Research Council [ORCHESTRA, grant number NE/N018095/1].
-For further details on ORCHESTRA, contact the Principal Investigator: Dr Emily Shuckburgh: email@example.com
+This work was supported by the Natural Environment Research Council [ORCHESTRA, grant number NE/N018095/1].